How to Build Small Business Credit

 What is Small Business Credit?

-Just like you have a personal credit score, your business also has a credit score.
+You have a personal credit score, and your business has a credit score.
 Business credit is a track record of a business’s financial responsibility that companies, investors, or financial organizations use to determine whether or not that business is a good candidate to lend money to or do business with.

 There are a number of agencies that calculate business credit, and each agency has a different calculation method, but typically this is a ranking from 0 to 100.
 The higher the number, the lower your calculated risk.
 Maintaining a score of 80 or higher is a good rule of thumb.